 Jesus was always part of the plan.
 Not only was He present at Creation, but the Bible says that all things were made through Him (John 1:1-5).
 And as Adam and Eve dealt with the repercussions of their sin, God prophesied a blessed hope.
 “He will crush your head and you will strike his heel.”

-Most scholars believe this to be the first Messianic prophecy found in Scripture.
-But even more than that, it prophecies an amazing hope for the redemption of mankind.
+Many scholars believe this to be the first Messianic prophecy found in Scripture.
+But even more than that, it prophesies an amazing hope for the redemption of mankind.

 What amazes me most is that our Creator still chose to create us knowing we would sin.
 He knew that our hearts would be deceitful and would need to be made clean in Christ Jesus.
 He knew that by creating us, He would have to come in the flesh and die on a cross to bring about our redemption…. and He still decided that we would be worth the effort.